Iluminar Community Solar - City of Longmont Skip to main content

 What is community solar?
 A community solar program lets participants subscribe to a share of the electricity generated by a solar power site.
 This means that some or all of the power they use each month will come from the program, offsetting their electric usage with clean, renewable energy.

 What benefits do the Longmont CAReS customers get from Iluminar?
 In addition to taking part in local renewable energy, the Longmont CAReS participants get a 20% discount on their electric bill.
-This is paid for by the premium from the other Iluminar participants.
+This is paid for by the premium from the other Martin St. Iluminar participants.

 How much is the premium?
 Premium-paying customers add 20% to their electric bill to take part in the program.
 By taking part, the customers have the opportunity to help a neighbor and support renewable energy, while still paying less than it would have cost to have solar panels installed at their home.